-A judgment lien on real property is a legal form or document in money created by registering an abstract of money judgement with the county registrar in a business office.
-Anything like jewels, arts, antiques and other valuables can apply to real property or to personal property of the debtor.
+A judgment lien on real property is a legal form or document in money created by registering an abstract of a money judgment with the county registrar in a business office.
+Anything like jewels, arts, antiques, and other valuables can apply to real property or to the personal property of the debtor.

 How to Create a Judgment Lien?

 The lien judgment is regulated by the rule of law in California.
-When the title search discloses a judgment lien, that implies that in the district of the debtor (the owner of home), the judgment creditor has registered a Judgment Abstract.
+When the title search discloses a judgment lien, that implies that in the district of the debtor (property owner), the judgment creditor has registered a Judgment Abstract.

 How to Obtain a Judgment Lien in California?